-The Summer of 2019 brought Sreten’s first major international engagements.
-In Royaumont he re-prised the role of Polypheme in a staging by Claus Guth, conducted by Robert Howarth.
-His first performance with Les arts florissants took place at the Dans les jardins de William Christie festival, where he took part in the ninth edition of the Jardin des voix.
-Under the guidance of William Christie, Paul Agnew and Sophie Daneman, he went on to interpret the role of Nardo in Mozart's La finta giardiniera on a European tour.
-That same Summer, he took part in another production of La finta giardiniera, this time as part of the Summer Academy of the Vienna Philharmonic.
-Further performances under William Christie followed, such as the Bass-baritone part in Handel's L'Allegro, il Penseroso ed il Moderato, as well as in Beethoven's Mass in C Major.
-He debuted at Theater an der Wien as Dudziarz in Moniuszko's Halka, performing alongside international stars such as Tomasz Konieczny and Piotr Beczała.
+Summer 2019 saw his first major engagements on the international stage.
+At Royaumont he was seen again as Polypheme, this time in a production by Claus Guth and conducted by Robert Howarth.
+His first appearance with Les arts florissants came at the Dans les jardins de William Christie Festival in Thiré, where he took part in the ninth edition of the "Jardin des voix" and, under the direction of William Christie, Paul Agnew and Sophie Daneman, embodied the role of Nardo in Mozart's La finta giardiniera on a European tour.
+In the same year he appeared again as Nardo in a production of the Vienna Philharmonic Summer Academy.
+Further performances under William Christie followed, including the bass-baritone part in Handel's L'Allegro, il Penseroso ed il Moderato, as well as in Beethoven's Mass in C major, and his Theater an der Wien debut as Dudziarz in Moniuszko's opera Halka alongside world stars such as Tomasz Konieczny and Piotr Beczala.